manasa-26/Text-to-image-and-3D-model-generation/README.md

 # Text-to-image-and-3D-model-generation

-Text to image using stable diffusion and 3D Model using gans **• Text-to-Image with Standard Diffusion Models**
+**• Text-to-Image with Standard Diffusion Models**
 The Standard Diffusion: Diffusion models work by cleverly reversing a process called "diffusion."
 Imagine taking a clear image and gradually adding noise until it becomes